denoland/manual/references/contributing.md

 ## Submitting a PR to [`fresh`](https://github.com/denoland/fresh)

-Before running tests, please be sure to
+First, please be sure to
 [install Puppeteer](https://github.com/lucacasonato/deno-puppeteer#installation).
 Then, please ensure the following are run and successfully pass: